nicovandenhooff/personal-website/content/home/projects.md

 ### Deep Learning

-- *In progress*: I'm currently working on an image classification project with the [MIT Indoor Scenes](https://www.kaggle.com/itsahmad/indoor-scenes-cvpr-2019) data set and PyTorch.
+- *In progress* I'm currently working on an image classification project with the [MIT Indoor Scenes](https://www.kaggle.com/itsahmad/indoor-scenes-cvpr-2019) data set and PyTorch.
 The end product for this project will include a dashboard implemented with dash, and the project will be complete in April 2022.

 ### Machine Learning